-Option 2: Apply for the Disability Tax Credit with the Help of An accountant or a Bookkeeper
+Option 2: Completing the Disability Tax Credit application with the Help of An accountant or a Bookkeeper

 All accountants and bookkeepers should know about the DTC as it is part of the Canadian Tax code.
 Once you inform your accountant about your qualifying disability, they will print out the T2201 and suggest that you have it filled out and signed by your doctor.

 The main benefit again is the minimal cost involved: Most accountants consider this as a simple service and will not charge you for their advice.

 There are a few drawbacks of using an accountant or bookkeeper:

 - Accountants have very little knowledge of the actual eligibility criteria required by the CRA and they will usually just refer you to your doctor.

 - If approved, the accountant may charge a flat fee as they will need to apply for the credits and benefits on your behalf.

 The 2 options above can work well if the applicant’s impairments are severe and their medical practitioner has experience and understanding of the eligibility criteria for the Disability Tax Credit.